-Though bamboo is touted as “the sustainable building material of the future”… there doesn’t seem to be a lot of thought about how that future is going to be affordable for anyone other than the 15-20% of the global population who earn enough to be able to afford to buy a fabricated product… and truly, I hope the price of fabricated bamboo products will in future become mainstream and affordable… however, right now we have a climate crisis which is threatening humanity’s existence and there is a huge gap between bamboo design and concepts which maybe 1-5% of earth’s population could actually afford and what’s available at an average level in western And developing counties… Concepts/design aimed at bamboo being made practical and affordable are lacking AND There is a stigma in developing counties around bamboo similar to that of Ikea furniture (for westerners) I’m not going into it here…
+Though bamboo is touted as “the sustainable building material of the future”… there doesn’t seem to be a lot of thought about how that future is going to be affordable for anyone other than the 15-20% of the global population who earn enough to be able to afford to buy a quality fabricated product… Perhaps the price of fabricated bamboo products will in future become mainstream and affordable… However, right now there is a huge gap between bamboo design and concepts which maybe 1-5% of earth’s population could actually afford and what’s available at an average level in western And developing counties… Concepts/design aimed at bamboo being made practical and affordable are lacking AND There is a stigma in developing/post-colonized counties that bamboo is “just for poor people or the very rich”…

 Though many countries are putting sustainability measures as priority, a major pressure on emissions is building with the shear size of the population in developing countries who’s population has on average 20% of the carbon footprint of someone living in a developed country – however, the pattern of development of people in these countries is following a very unsustainable material-use path.
 Do we want to see 70% of the world’s population follow the same pattern as what has caused the present carbon emission crisis?
-Imagine 70% of the globe becoming like what the around 20% of developed countries have used and “fucked up” already!
-There’s a reference that will go here when i find the document again that supports this.
+Imagine 70% of the globe becoming like what the around 20% of developed countries have become: Heavy resource and fossil fuel users.
+You can’t complain about single use plastic in Asian countries while you have a refrigerator running 24/7 in your kitchen – probably using 200 X the energy a person in a developing/post-colonized country uses on any given day.
+I was quite shocked to realize that a fridge is not a standard or taken-for-granted appliance in Asia and very few people grew up with one in their household (that pattern is changing though).

 The cost of materials and chemicals required for treating bamboo “naturally”/non-toxically i.e. borax/boric acid, AND to set up a bamboo treatment facility (though using borax/boric affords a relatively fast treatment process), are insurmountable for people in developing countries on an average salary… and without treatment, bamboo only lasts a few years before insects demolish the bamboo material.

-Hence why most “local” people bypass bamboo as an option for building their homes and instead favour cement and other “cheap” non-renewable materials).
+Hence why most “local” people bypass bamboo as an option for building their homes and instead favour cement and other “cheap” non-renewable materials that dont need rebuilding as frequently).

-Potentially, making broader planning and management strategies (and government incentives and subsidies also help) available around bamboo treatment and seeing this stage as part of the life-cycle of bamboo instead of an inconvenience – and actually giving it the respect it deserves, COULD potentially empower local farmers and craftspeople to form cooperative growing and treatment systems/networks and to develop branded products direct to the export market.
-(That wouldn’t make Mr Rothschild or the global elite happy and some work still needs to be done around equalising world currencies and lowered the price of shipping OUT of developing countries but we can address that issue at a later stage perhaps – if there’s time to think about it).
+Potentially, making broader planning and management strategies (and government incentives and subsidies also help) available around bamboo treatment and seeing this stage as part of the life-cycle of bamboo instead of an inconvenience – COULD potentially empower local farmers and craftspeople to form cooperative growing and treatment systems/networks and to develop branded products direct to the export market.
+(That wouldn’t make the merchant traders happy and some work still needs to be done around equalising world currencies and lowering the price of shipping OUT of developing/ post-colonized countries but we can address that issue later hopefully).

 Revitalising this knowledge could also offer long term planning options for bamboo to also be an affordable option for building in “western” countries currently growing bamboo where the cost for treated bamboo is very high (currently around AUD$20/metre in australia where its still a boutique industry) and to lower the cost of production through tapping into this traditional knowledge with proven effectiveness which can still be seen; though is of diminished interest in the academic field because of the lengthiness of the process and need for acquired knowledge and “hand-picked” approach (these and other techniques/knowledge associated with the art and culture of bamboo are at risk of being lost currently).
 So not only could investigating this Traditional Method preserve bamboo, but also create incentive/s for young people to retain cultural knowledge passed down through the generations.